fernandanauata/Courses/frontend-nanodegree/10-Project-Feed-Reader-Testing/frontend-nanodegree-feedreader-master/README.md

 ## Open the Project

-Please, check the live website [here](https://fernandanauata.github.io/Courses/frontend-nanodegree/010-Project-Feed-Reader-Testing/frontend-nanodegree-feedreader-master/).

-Or clone this file on your local computer and open the `index.html` file on your browser.
+Clone this file on your local computer and open the `index.html` file on your browser.
 The testing was written on the `feedreader.js` you shall open this file in your code editor and play with it.

 ## Step by step